Elisabeth Furse: Second World War

-Her second marriage was to Peter Haden-Guest.
-Their son, Anthony Haden-Guest, was born in 1937.
+Her second marriage was to Peter Haden-Guest, after she had borne him a son, Anthony Haden-Guest, in 1937.
 The marriage was dissolved in 1945.

 Elisabeth was in France when war broke out.
-She made her way to Marseilles, where she joined MI9 and, with Ian Garrow, helped those opposed to the Germans escape occupied France via the Pat O'Leary Line escape route.
-Her group was eventually betrayed, and after her release she returned to London.
+She made her way to Marseille, where she met Pat Line leader Ian Garrow and helped those opposed to the Germans escape occupied France via the Pat O'Leary escape line.
+The Pat line was eventually betrayed, and after her release she returned to London.
 She spent the rest of the war on the Devon estate of Patrick Furse, who was to become her third husband.
 They had four children.

 In 1953 she started The Bistro, behind London's Royal Court Theatre with her husband.
 Under her eccentric management, The Bistro became a regular haunt of various journalists, politicians, artists, and society figures, many of whom went on to become well-known public figures.

 Memoir

 Furse wrote her life memoir, Dream Weaver, with the assistance of writer Ann Barr.
+The book was published in 1993.
+British journalist Christopher Long has published a long list of inaccuracies and exaggerations that appear in the book.